RedHeadphone/Wordle-Hint/README.md

 ## What is Wordle Hint?

-Wordle Hint gives hints for daily [wordle](https://www.nytimes.com/games/wordle/index.html) problem without making it too easy.
+Wordle Hint is a chrome extension which gives hints for daily [wordle](https://www.nytimes.com/games/wordle/index.html) problem without making it too easy.

 #### Hints includes